Austin S. Miller: Commander of U.S. and NATO forces in Afghanistan

 In 2018, he assumed command of United States Forces — Afghanistan and NATO's Resolute Support mission, after a successful June 2018 visit to the Senate Armed Services Committee.

-On October 18, 2018, Miller was in the room at the governor's compound in southern Kandahar when a Taliban gunman shot provincial police chief Abdul Raziq.
+On 18 October 2018, Miller was in the room at the governor's compound in southern Kandahar when a Taliban gunman fatally shot provincial police chief Abdul Raziq.
 Miller was not harmed, but drew his sidearm during the shooting, waited until the wounded were attended, and flew out with the casualties afterwards which included Brigadier General Jeffrey Smiley, who was wounded in the attack.

-On July 1, 2021, Miller gave an exclusive on-camera interview to ABC, with a helicopter flyover of the Bagram Air Base to emphasize its emptiness.
+On 1 July 2021, Miller gave an exclusive on-camera interview to ABC, with a helicopter flyover of the Bagram Air Base to emphasize its emptiness.

-Miller officially furled the mission flag and marked the symbolic end to Operation Resolute Support on July 12, 2021.
-After Bagram, the largest U.S. base in Afghanistan, was vacated, parts of the base were looted as the Americans did not inform the Afghani district administrator Darwaish Raufi of their departure.
+Miller officially furled the mission flag and marked the symbolic end to Operation Resolute Support on 12 July 2021.
+After Bagram, the largest U.S. base in Afghanistan, was vacated, parts of the base were looted as the Americans did not inform the Afghan district administrator Darwaish Raufi of their departure.
 Miller was quoted as saying, "A civil war is certainly a path that can be visualized if this continues on the trajectory it's on right now, that should be of concern to the world."
 In a short farewell ceremony attended by many senior Afghan officials, Miller pledged that “the people of Afghanistan will be in my heart, and on my mind, for the rest of my life.”
-On July 14, 2021, he met with President Joe Biden who thanked him for his service and his “extraordinary service in Afghanistan.”
+On 14 July 2021, he met with President Joe Biden who thanked him for his service and his “extraordinary service in Afghanistan.”

-Miller testified before the Senate Armed Services Committee on September 15, 2021 on the Biden administration's decision to withdraw from Afghanistan, asserting that he had recommended that not all U.S. forces be immediately withdrawn.
+Miller testified before the Senate Armed Services Committee on 15 September 2021 on the Biden administration's decision to withdraw from Afghanistan, asserting that he had recommended that not all U.S. forces be immediately withdrawn.

-His retirement in the grade of general was officially approved by Congress on December 8, 2021.
+His retirement in the grade of General was officially approved by Congress on 8 December 2021.
+Post-retirement, General Miller serves as a Senior Fellow for the Combating Terrorism Center at West Point.
+He also serves as an official ambassador for the Shields and Stripes Foundation, which supports military veterans and first responders.